whlsxl/gql-generator-node/README.md

 	}
 */
 ```
-Moreover the responese fields might be limited by passing skeleton object:
+### Limit query fields
+By default query is generated with all nested fields (skipping only circular references), however this behavior can be customised by passing skeleton of object we are interested in.
+For instance:
 ```js
 const query = generateQuery({
     field: schema